AljoschaMeyer/bamboo/ranges.md

 Ranges can be used to guide log replication, and log replication should always involve replicating the certificate pools of all replicated entries (unless the range is a no-metadata range).
 The certificate pools in a range just so happen to combine in a simple manner: Take the shortest path from the start seqnum to 1 and from the next largest seqnum on the "spine" to the end seqnum, and together with the metadata in range itself, you catch all necessary data.

 When replicating data based on a range, we don't want to send certificate pool entries that are already available at the other endpoint.
 Specifying the full set of certificate pool entries that need or don't need to be transmitted would be inefficient.
-Instead, the following scheme can be used: With each range, specify a `tail-min` sequence number, and with closed ranges also specify a `head-max` sequence number.
+Instead, the following scheme can be used: With each range, specify a `head-max` sequence number, and with closed ranges also specify a `tail-min` sequence number.
 These numbers indicate which parts of the requested entries' certificate pools are *not* being requested.
 We define the *head* of the certificate pool for an range of start seqnum `k` to be the shortest path from `k` to `1`, and the *tail* of the certificate pool for a range of end seqnum `l` to be the shortest path from the "spine" to `l`.

 If `head-max` is part of the head of the certificate pool, then only the path from the start senqum up to (but excluding) `head-max` is requested.
-Otherwise, the full head of the certificate pool is requested (preferrably `head-max` should be zero to indicate this). `tail-min` works analogously: Only the path from `tail-min` to the end seqnum is requested, or the full tail if `tail-min` is not part of the tail (again, this shuld be signaled with a zero).
+Otherwise, the full head of the certificate pool is requested (preferably `head-max` should be zero to indicate this). `tail-min` works analogously: Only the path from `tail-min` to the end seqnum is requested, or the full tail if `tail-min` is not part of the tail (again, this should be signaled with a zero).

 ## Encoding